-Ireland was a grower of barley in those days—a grain originally imported from the crescent of Western Asia to North Africa.
+Ireland was a grower of barley in those days—a grain originally imported from the Middle East.
 Barley provided grain for cereals, breads, and especially liquor.
 Ireland is still known for its Irish whiskey, beer (Guinness), and liqueurs (Bailey's Irish Cream).

 But then Ireland had a famine.
 As often happens when growing imported foods, soils were not adequate to sustain production over the years, and local predators could not control the insects and viruses that attacked the crop.
 Barley went belly up and people went hungry.
 What saved the people from starvation was potatoes.

 There were lots of different ways potatoes could be cooked.
-They replaced barley in favorite dishes and then new dishes developed especially for potatoes: Potato pies, breads, pancakes, soups, fried and boiled potatoes, apple potato bread ( a dessert), even vodka.
+They replaced barley in favorite dishes and then new dishes were developed especially for potatoes: Potato pies, breads, pancakes, soups, fried and boiled potatoes, apple potato bread ( a dessert), even vodka.

-Although potatoes could not be exported easily, some of the products made from them could be—like alcohol and potato chips/crisps.
+Although potatoes could not be exported easily, some of the products made from them could be—like alcohol and potato chips or crisps.
 Potatoes quickly grew to be Ireland's new staple crop.

 The disease spread quickly through the potato fields of Western Ireland and beyond, resulting in the "Great Irish Famine."
-Two fifths of the population had become totally dependant on potatoes, mostly the peasant and laborer classes, and suddenly they had nothing to eat.
+Two fifths of the population had become totally dependent on potatoes—mostly the peasant and laborer classes—and suddenly they had nothing to eat.

 Absentee landowners ignored their plight, continuing to export beef, dairy, and other food from Ireland to England and beyond, instead of feeding the Irish people.
 Because only 616 landlords owned 80% of Ireland's land then, local people had no control over what was grown there or who the land fed.

-England set up food and public works programs to help for a few months, but then used it to get control of more land.
-They refused benefits to all farmers who owned more than 1/4 acre of land.
-Peasants had to sell whatever land they had left in order to eat or work.
+The government of England set up food and public works programs to help for a few months, but then used it to get control of more land.
+They refused benefits to all farmers who owned more than 1/4 acre of land, so peasants had to sell whatever they had left, in order to eat or work.
 Absentee English landowners and bureaucrats waited, ready and willing to snap it up.
 The map below shows land ownership in 1450.
 By 1845 it looked much worse.

 At least two million people emigrated.
 Over one million people died.
 The island lost almost a quarter of its population.
 Some called the famine genocide.
 I call it a land grab.
 By 1870 only 3% of Irish owned land.
 97% were tenants on somebody else's land.
 It made England, as the governing country, look really bad.